Why Am I Not Getting Calls From Google Ads?

 Solution: This can be fixed by modifying your ad scheduling to display your adverts at the most likely times for your audience to be online.

-To determine when users are most active, look at the past data you have collected.
+To determine when users are most active, look at your collected past data.
 You may reach a larger audience and improve your chances of receiving calls or conversions by running advertisements during these busy periods.

 8. No Conversion Tracking Setup:

-Challenge: You may be receiving calls, but you won’t know which advertisements or keywords are generating those calls if you’re not tracking them.
+Challenge: You may receive calls but won’t know which advertisements or keywords generate those calls if you’re not tracking them.

-Without tracking, it’s impossible to determine what’s effective and what needs to be improved, which could result in wasting money on ineffective advertisements.
+Without tracking, it’s impossible to determine what’s effective and what needs improvement, which could result in wasting money on ineffective advertisements.

 Solution: To overcome this, set up call conversion tracking to know which ads are generating calls to address this.